 Jesse French, RP Chief of Next Steps

-I have also completed the Restoration Institute alongside the rest of the Restoration team, and love to engage the stories of harm and glory in the lives of people.
+I have also completed the Restoration Institute, and love to engage the stories of both harm and glory in people’s lives.

 I continue to be amazed at God's goodness and healing that shows up time and time again when men dare to open their story.
 I am thrilled to facilitate this group and see how we'll encounter God in new ways as comb through our lives with hopeful curiosity.
 I've lived in Fort Collins my entire life and adore my wife and three kids.
 I believe Cutthroat Trout are the pinnacle of Creation, followed closely by Angus cattle.